Brenna Chapel

-Brenna Chapel (Brenna kapell) is a chapel of the Church of Norway in Porsanger Municipality in Troms og Finnmark county, Norway.
+Brenna Chapel (Brenna kapell) is a chapel of the Church of Norway in Porsanger Municipality in Finnmark county, Norway.
 It is located in the village of Brenna.
 It is an annex chapel for the Porsanger parish which is part of the Indre Finnmark prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wooden church was built in a long church style in 1971 by the architect Edvard Bruvoll.
 The church seats about 55 people.